caiks/WBOT02/README.md

 Mode increases from 16 to 20 and the max from 25 to 30, and the mean from 15.9 to 18.9, so the statistics seem to similar as expected.

+Model 49 is definitely less likely to focues on bodies and faces than model 48.
+Model 47 is not quite as good at faces and bodies as 48 but is better than 49.
+The higher frequencies of faces and bodies seems to be overshadowed by interesting background patterns.
+Even if model 50 is no better than model 49 we still seem to have a model that focuses prefereably on the things that interest us.
+With multi-scale and multi-level and perhaps dynamics we can perhaps increase the focus on human-interesting objects more intensely.
+README

 -->

 <a name = "Conclusion"></a>